 The Pay: We are a residential camp, so room and board are included.
 You are paid a weekly salary.
 This salary is dependent upon the position you are hired for, prior industry experience, prior experience at Concordia Language Villages and any experience with the language you are working for.

-The Hours: The agreement is to work six day per week, nine hours per day.
+The Hours: Working in a kitchen is an intense experience.
+We work 6 days per week averaging 9 hours per day.
 The job is task-oriented; there are a finite amount of things that need to happen and the more efficiently everyone works, the faster that work gets done.
 As you get better at slicing and dicing, the number of hours required to get the job done decreases.

 The Benefits: Learn to cook some awesome culturally authentic food!
 Why is fettuccine Alfredo considered Argentinian?
 Find out if you work at our Spanish camp.
 Want to have some friends over, but can't afford to order pizza?
 After one summer, you will find cooking fun and easy!